imronuke/ADPRES/docs/ther.md

 # %THER Card

 This card is used to set the T-H parameters.
 It also activates T-H feedback.
-When  `%THER` card present, one of the following conditions must be satisfied
+When  `%THER` card present, either conditions must be satisfied
 1. `%FTEM` and one or more of these cards shall also present: `%MTEM` and `%CDEN`
 2. `%XTAB` shall be present